RyanZim/eslint-config-problems/README.md

 - `prefer-rest-params` - Use rest parameters instead of `arguments`.
 - `prefer-const` - I realize this is very opinionated; if you don't like it, add `prefer-const: off` to your config.

+### `node8` sub-config

+There is a sub-config, accessible at `problems/node8`, which forces ES features supported by Node.js 8+.
+Specifically, it inforces the use of the exponentiation operator instead of `Math.pow()`.

 ### I disagree with rule X; you missed rule Y

 If you disagree; feel free to open an issue.
 I'm open to changing rules if you have a good reason.